Coldplay: 1997–1999: Formation and first years

 Chris Martin and Jonny Buckland met during their first week at University College London, in September 1996.
 They began to write their first songs together in early 1997.
 Guy Berryman was the third to join the band months later, and the trio recorded numerous demos without a drummer, calling themselves Big Fat Noises by November.
 In January 1998, Will Champion joined.
 He said that Martin, Buckland and Berryman came to his house because his roommate was a good drummer with a drum kit; however, when the roommate did not arrive, Champion played instead.

 Champion scheduled the band's live debut a few days later, on 16 January 1998 at the Laurel Tree in Camden.
 They had not chosen a proper name yet and called themselves Starfish.
 After settling on the name Coldplay, they released the EP Safety in May, financed by Martin's lifelong friend Phil Harvey.
 150 out of 500 copies went to open market.
-Harvey sold the first one to his roommate for £3 and the rest was given to record labels.
+Harvey sold the first one to his roommate for £3 and the rest were given to record labels.

 As Martin complained about the "vice-like grip" one of the Camden promoters had on the band, Harvey suggested they book their own concert at Dingwalls; there, they sold 50 copies of Safety.
 The event is generally considered when Harvey officially became Coldplay's manager, and he eventually dropped out of his course at Trinity College, Oxford, to dedicate himself to the role.
 More concerts were scheduled for the summer.
 Martin tried to invite Tim Rice-Oxley to play keyboard for the band, but this was vetoed by the other band members.
 In September 1998, Coldplay performed at Manchester's In the City showcase, where they were discovered by A&R scout Debs Wild.
 Safety was followed by a cassette demo with "Ode to Deodorant" and "Brothers & Sisters".